microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing/private-endpoints.md

 Please execute the steps outlined in the [deployment instructions](../../docs/deployment-instructions.md) to provision the infrastructure in your own Azure subscription.

+> **Warning**
+To deploy the additional resources for this walkthrough ensure you have set the GitHub Action's variable `DEPLOYPRIVATEENDPOINTS` to `true`.

 Specifically, here's what happens behind the scenes:

 * An Azure virtual network (VNET) is created with three subnets: